 Enjoy a Pint at a Mumbles Pub

 The ‘Mumbles Mile’ is a stretch of road notable for its concentration of pubs.
-It’s a great place to enjoy some of the finest ales and ciders in Mumbles Swansea, mingle with locals or other visitors from around the world.
+It’s a great place to enjoy some of the finest ales and ciders in Mumbles and mingle with locals or other visitors from around the world.

-The Pilot of Mumbles is a traditional English pub located in the Mumbles and offers a cosy, home-like atmosphere.
+The Pilot of Mumbles is a traditional English pub located in the Mumbles and offers a cozy, home-like atmosphere.
 The menu includes such munchies as sausage rolls, ham sandwiches, and baked potatoes with sour cream.

 Their specialty drink is their ‘Pilot’ beer that comes from Banks’s Brewery–but you can also order other drinks like wine, lager, or cider.